Student Story: My NASA Experience

 The next day, we also got to meet 2 astronauts, Michael Foale and Tony Antonelli, who gave us a speech about their life and how they got into NASA.
 Quite interestingly, Michael Foale is a British-American astronaut who has been to space 6 times.
 Before being accepted as an astronaut he applied for that position 3 times.
 He said that on the 3rd time he was asked the question: “What would you do if you were not accepted as an astronaut?”.
 He answered that he would move away with his wife to an island and start his own business and would fly himself into space.
 Both astronauts agreed that if you wish to be an astronaut persistence and passion can get you even into space!

 One of the most memorable moments from the course was when we were asked the question, “Do you think it is possible that another intelligent life form is currently looking at the night sky and wondering if there is someone out there?”

 However, there were many more exciting moments, for example, we were asked to compare the difference in these two pictures:

-The picture on the left is London from space and the picture on the right is Berlin (where the east and west use two different bulbs).
+Picture 1 is London from space and picture 2 is Berlin (where the east and west use two different bulbs).